From the Amazon rainforest to Inca ruins - beaches and city life - South America is an amazing experience for any traveller.

 South America is home to 12 beautiful countries that host charming landmarks and interesting spots for you to explore.
 There are many natural landscapes that will leave you spellbound, including fascinating mountain ranges and staggering waterfalls.

 Besides the Andes Mountains and the Amazon River, there are other amazing tourist attractions.
 Check out these pretty countries and their most famous spots to visit.

 Argentina is one of the most famous countries in South America.
 It’s a captivating destination that juggles between two extremes for being home to real jungles as well as urban cities.
-That unique blend of wilderness and sophistication gives Argentina its peculiar charm.
+That unique blend of wilderness and sophistication give Argentina its peculiar charm.

-Some of the most iconic landmarks that you can visit is the Obelisk of Buenos Aires.
+Some of the most iconic landmarks that you can visit are the Obelisk of Buenos Aires.
 This historical monument is 71 meters tall, dating back to 1936.
-Lying close to the Obelisk is another famous landmark, the 9 de Julio Avenue.
+Lying close to the Obelisk is another famous landmark, 9 de Julio Avenue.
 Being the world’s widest avenue, it became among the top tourist attractions in Buenos Aires.

 If you have a thing for places with the notoriety of being haunted, you shouldn’t miss the Recoleta Cemetery.
 This site is rich in art with several mausoleums; it’s also where the graves of wealthy families lie.

 Make sure you also visit the highest mountain in South America, Aconcagua.
 Not only that, but it is also the highest mountain in the two Americas.
 This mountain lies in the Province of Mendoza, being among the Andes mountain range.